dropbox/stone/doc/generator_ref.rst

 ``process_doc(doc, handler)``
-    Helper for parsing documentation `references <lang_ref.rst#doc-refs>`_ in Babel docstrings and replacing them with more suitable annotations for the target language.
+    Helper for parsing documentation `references <lang_ref.rst#doc-refs>`_ in Stone docstrings and replacing them with more suitable annotations for the target language.

     ``doc`` is the docstring to scan for references. ``handler`` is a function